 Standing Tall: Native Trees of Henrico (Running Time: 25 minutes) — From majestic oaks to loblolly pines, the native trees of Henrico not only enhance the natural beauty of the county and provide a habitat for animals, they play a vital part in the ecology of our environment.
 Join HCTV as we learn about the variety of native trees in our area and the role they play in the cycle of life.

-Taking Flight: Stories of Early Virginia Aviation (Running time: 53 minutes) — Join us as we visit with pilots of the open-cockpit biplanes and explore aviation from 1864-1940 in this living history documentary.
+Taking Flight: Stories of Early Virginia Aviation [Retired from Broadcast] (Running time: 53 minutes) — Join us as we visit with pilots of the open-cockpit biplanes and explore aviation from 1864-1940 in this living history documentary.

 Taking to the Sky: First Ladies of Aviation (Running Time: 26 minutes) — In 1903, the Wright Brothers harnessed the mystery of flight.
 Male-dominated American aviators began to explore the skies and capture the imagination.
 But before long, women stepped forward with their own spirit of adventure.
 Join HCTV as we meet Martha C. West, Genevieve Krimm Orange and Maude “Maxine” Walker who found their passion for flying and a desire to go beyond the traditional roles expected of women.